young-rex/social-via-email/Lemitar.md

 ## 5. Data and Protocol

-Body uses data to remember and protocol to communicate.
+Body uses data to remember and protocols to communicate.
 Both are third-class in the Lemitar hierarchy — they exist because Body needs them, not as standalone concepts.
 But how they are organized determines whether the Lemitar vision is practically achievable.

 ### 5.1.
 Data Legoization